perryflynn/taskomat/README.md

 This is a script collection to manage GitLab issues.

+## Changelog 2023-02-05

+- Label groups
+- Label categories
+- Close issue tagged as `Obsolete`
+- Assign closing user to a unassigned issue which was closed
+- All feature can be enabled/disabled via command line arguments
+- TaskOMat generated issues are moved to top on issue boards

 ## Changelog 2022-12-23

 - All issues will be set to confidential if they don't have a `Public` label assigned
-- The label `Work in Progress` will be removed from closed issues
+- Labels like `Work in Progress` will be removed from closed issues
 - Support for starting housekeep.py via Web Hook for a single issue

 ## Housekeeping